 Comment: This section establishes specific requirements for declaratory orders in surrogacy situations.
-One of the "intended parents" must have provided the human reproductive material or embryo used, including where mixed sperm was used.
-Where there is no possible genetic link between at least one of the intended parents and the child, adoption is the appropriate path to parenthood.
-Jurisdictions may want to review their adoption legislation to ensure that it covers the situation where a child is born through the use of a donated embryo or a donated egg and sperm, and through the use of a surrogate.
-Alternatively, a court may make a declaration of parentage.
+While the Uniform Act requires that one of the "intended parents" must have provided the human reproductive material or embryo used, including where mixed sperm was used -i.e. that there must be an actual or potential genetic link between at least one of the "intended parents" and the child - jurisdictions may wish to consider excluding this requirement.
+It was initially con templated that, where there is no possible genetic link between at least one of the intended parents and the child, adoption is the more appropriate path to parenthood to retain a consistent approach to protecting the best interests of the child.
+However, given that the intent to parent of the "intended parents" must exist prior to conception, this situation is arguably closer to that of "natural parents" than that of adoption.
+Jurisdictions that choose the Uniform Act approach will need to review their adoption legislation to ensure that it covers the situation where a child is born through the use of a donated embryo or a donated egg and sperm, and through the use of a surrogate.
+Alternatively, jurisdictions may choose to legislatively align the situation of "intended parents" with no actual or potential genetic link to the child to that included in this section by leaving out paragraphs (3)(b) and (c), (4)(b) and (c), and (5)(b)here.

-Again, intention to be a parent forms the cornerstone of the section, as it does in section 5 [presumption of parentage - assisted reproduction] and in section 7 - [declaratory order respecting parentage - posthumous conception].
-Here, consent is required by all parties to the surrogacy arrangement (i.e. the person who provided the human reproductive material or embryo, the spouse or partner of that person, and the surrogate).
+Again, intention to parent forms the cornerstone of the section, as it does in section 5 [presumption of parentage - assisted reproduction] and in section 7 - [declaratory order respecting parentage - posthumous conception].
+Here, consent is required by all parties to the surrogacy arrangement (i.e. the person who provided the human reproductive material or embryo, the spouse or partner of that person, and the surrogate or alternatively, the intended parent(s) and the surrogate).
 The intended parents' consent is required before conception.
 The surrogate's consent to relinquish her parentage is required after the child's birth.
 This is consistent with the principle that the birth mother is always the legal mother of the child at the time of the birth.
 It allows for legal certainty immediately following the birth, so that there is a legal parent who can provide consent to medical treatment for the child before court declarations can issue with regard to the intended parents, and for the possibility that the surrogate may change her mind following the establishment of a gestational link to the child that has resulted in an emotional attachment between the birth mother and the child.

 Subsections (3), (4) and (5) limit applications to the person who provided the human reproductive material or embryo, and his or her spouse or common-law partner at the time of conception.
-Applications can be brought jointly when a couple want to be declared parents (clause (2)(a)), by an individual when he or she wants to be declared a parent (clause(2)(c)), or when he or she wants to be declared a parent along with his or her former spouse or common-law partner (clause(2)(b)).
-Clause(2)(b) is intended to cover situations in which the couple's relationship breaks down after conception, but before the birth of the child, and one or both members of the former couple no longer wish to file a joint application.
-In a similar manner to situations not involving assisted reproduction, both individuals could be declared parents, gaining legal responsibilities for the child (e.g. for supporting the child).
+As above, jurisdictions may choose to exclude this limitation.
+Applications can be brought jointly when a couple want to be declared parents (clause (2)(a)), by an individual when he or she wants to be declared a parent (clause (2)(c)), or when he or she wants to be declared a parent along with his or her former spouse or common-law partner (clause (2)(b)).
+Clause (2)(b) is intended to cover situations in which the couple's relationship breaks down after conception, but before the birth of the child, and one or both members of the former couple no longer wish to file a joint application.
+In a similar manner to situations not involving assisted reproduction, both individual could be declared parents, gaining legal responsibilities for the child (e.g. for supporting the child).